bsalamin/kickstarter_analysis/README.md

 * If the goal is to help Louise raise money for her project generally, this dataset is also limited in that it only covers one single channel she could pursue for fundraising: Kickstarter.
 There are both other organizations that facilitate crowd-funding that may be better suited for her category, and there also may be organizations uniquely suited to support theater productions.

 ### Further Analysis:
 * It may be useful to look at the other metrics regarding the timing of campaigns and relate them to outcomes.
-Mapping outcomes against date closed or days-in-the-field (time the fundraiser was in action) may give Louise other insights about how to strategize her own campaign.
+Mapping outcomes against date closed or days-in-the-field (time the fundraiser was live) may give Louise other insights about how to strategize her own campaign.
 * Louise may also want to look at average donation and backers count of relevant campaigns with similar categories and goals.
-Mapping similar campaigns as to what she needs for her play would allow her greater insight into what characteristics a successful campaign should have.
+Mapping campaigns similar to what she needs for her budget would allow her greater insight into what characteristics a successful campaign should have in terms of goals, backers, average donation, and timing.